lamewarden/sf_data_science-2022-/project 0/README_project_0.md

 Guess the number with the least possible attempts

 ### Task
-Write a program for efficient guessing
+Write a program for the efficient guessing

 **Rules**
-- Random number from 0 to 100 is taken and we should compose a programm which guesses it as efficient as possible;
+- Random number from 0 to 100 is taken, and we should compose a program which guesses it as efficient as possible;
 - Program should take into account hints for every previous try (if it's smaller or bigger than the guessed number);

 #### Evaluation
 Results are evaluated according to the mean guess numbers for 1000 repetitions

-**What do we practise?**
+**What do we practice?**
 Learn how to write readable code in python